 • Is the goal of this, personal growth, project still important to my organization?

 • What was the planned ROI for this project?
 What is the ROI now?

 • What is my opportunity cost in working on this?
 Could I better achieve my goals by spending this time on other projects?

 • What is the emotional toll of continuing with this project.

-Finally, commit to Constant and Never Ending Improvement (CANI)
+Finally, commit to Constant and Never Ending Improvement (CANI) that is, self improvement.

 “Reach for the moon, even if you miss, You will land among the Stars” ~ Les Brown

 The Importance of Constant and Never-Ending Improvement required for, personal growth

 • Sometimes when you’re prepared to step out and be different you’re going to cop some criticism

 • Don’t wait until you’ve got everything 100% right before you get started.
 Get it 80% right and then continue to improve it as you go